 Your request for information below has now been considered.
-In respect of Section 1(1)(a) of the Freedom of Information Act 2000 (FOIA) We can confirm that the Police Service of Northern Ireland does hold the information you have requested however it is estimated that the cost of complying with your request for information would exceed the "appropriate costs limit" under Section 12(1) of the Freedom of Information Act 2000.
-We have explained to you below that when PSNI estimates whether the appropriate limit is likely to be exceeded, it can include the costs of complying with two or more requests if certain conditions are met.
-In this case those conditions are met and complying with all of your requests would in our estimation exceed that appropriate limit set out in Regulation.
-We have explained this further below but also we followed the Information Commissioner's Office guidance 'Requests where the cost of compliance exceeds the appropriate limit' in relation to this request, which also provides further detail on the application of Section 12 (1) of the FOIA.
+In respect of Section 1(1)(a) of the Freedom of Information Act 2000 (FOIA) PSNI can neither confirm nor deny that the Police Service of Northern Ireland does or does not hold the information you have requested.
+It is estimated that the cost of complying with your request for information would exceed the "appropriate costs limit" under Section 12(2) of the Freedom of Information Act 2000.

+We have explained this further below but also we followed the Information Commissioner's Office guidance 'Requests where the cost of compliance exceeds the appropriate limit' in relation to this request, which also provides further detail on the application of Section 12 (2) of the FOIA.
 This guidance is available on the ICO website at the following link:

-https://ico.org.uk/media/fororganisations/documents/1199/costs_of_compliance_exceeds_appropriate_limit.pdf
+https://ico.org.uk/media/for-

+organisations/documents/1199/costs_of_compliance_exceeds_appropriate_limit.pdf